benbrown/workshop/code/01.setup/readme.md

 ## Boot the bot!

-Now that you've got the boilerplate for your bot written, you should start it up and see what happens.
+Now that you've got the boilerplate code for your bot written, start it up and see what happens.

-From the command line, run:
+To launch the node application, open the command line and run:

 ```
-npm start
+node index.js
 ```

 You should see output like: